lheintz/DATA512/FinalProject/FinalProjectProposal.md

  ----

 ## Motivation
 While I am studying part time to become a data scientist, my full-time job is at The Boeing Company.
-There has recently been a lot of news and media on Boeing surrounding the 737Max crashes
+There has recently been a lot of news and media on Boeing surrounding the 737Max crashes.
+This brings attention to air travel, and the safety of air travel.

 ----